practicingruby/practicing-ruby-paid/posts/v7/006-infrastructure.md

 Note how it was interesting that setting up Chef required us to be *much* more specific about our infrastructure, everything was previously no better than "works-for-me".
-Also shows where our brittle pieces were (i.e. initializers and a generally brittle dev environment)
+Also shows where our brittle pieces were (i.e. initializers and a generally brittle dev environment).
+In our conversations, we kept coming back to these kinds of things, which is eventually what lead us to add dotenv, foreman, mailcatcher, etc.

 Discuss the costs and benefits of working with Chef/Vagrant (and the limitations of our current approach)